johnthepink/alfred2-basecrm/README.md

 Download this [bad boy](https://github.com/johnthepink/alfred2-basecrm/raw/master/alfred2-basecrm.alfredworkflow), and open to install.
 Then:

-1. Right click on the bc Script Filter and click Configure.
+1. Right click on the ba Script Filter and click Configure.
 2. Fill in your Base CRM api key.
 3. Have fun.